Section 1. No Discrimination

 Section 4.8.
 “Western Art”

-Western art shall be any form of art that portrays the west in its past or present state or condition.
-Any form of the earliest explorers to present day cowboys, including western wild life and landscape.
+Western art shall be any form of art that portrays the west in its past or present condition.
+Any form of the earliest explorers to present day cowboys, including western wildlife and landscape.
 Art in the form of modern art, exotic wildlife, English type equestrian subjects, and still life flower arrangements shall not be considered western art.
+Flowers and other western grown vegetation may be considered western landscape so long as they are depicted in a outdoor, landscape setting or with other points of interest that depict a western theme.
+Still life paintings may also be considered as long as they follow the previous mentioned criteria.
 All western art must display a western flavor, and is subject to judge’s discrimination.

 Section 5.
 General Rules